 |5A||230V x 5A||1.15kW|

 Different appliances draw different amounts of current.
-A domestic kettle is very power hungry, but you can get a low watt camping kettle.
-Also be conscious of running devices at the same time.
-You may avoid overloading the supply by turning off a heater or cooler when using the kettle.
+A domestic kettle is power-hungry but you can get a low-watt camping kettle.
+Also, be careful of running devices at the same time.
+For example, when using the kettle, you may avoid overloading the supply by turning off a heater.

 Here's some example of appliance power, but of course, check your own devices: